-We believe that our current cash and cash equivalents and anticipated cash flows from operations will be sufficient to meet our anticipated working capital requirements and capital expenditures for 18 months following the date of this annual report.
+We believe that our current cash and cash equivalents and anticipated cash flows from operations will be sufficient to meet our anticipated working capital requirements and capital expenditures for at least the next 12 months.
 We do not anticipate that our current expansion plans will require significant capital commitments due to the scalability of our business model.
 We do, however, expect to spend money on the further development of our "Chinaacc" brand and other brands in the disciplines for which we offer courses.
 We do not expect our short-term and long-term cash requirements to be materially different.